-Green number plates introduced for electric cars
+Green number plates remain in place for new electric cars

-The aim of these plates is to increase the awareness around EV’s and show other road users that a greener transport future is within reach.
+The aim of these plates is to increase the awareness around EVs and show other road users that a greener transport future is within reach.
 Hopefully, increasing the number of drivers switching to electric.

 The new registration plates will likely help to remove a lot of the stigma around electric alternatives.
 Those that think EVs can’t produce similar performance levels as petrol or diesel may change their mind when they see a green-plate whizz past them.